-There are 59 subsystems - physical objects with defined functionality - that make up ARC-IT's physical view and encompass all the functionality of ITS and are grouped into five classes: Centers, Field, Personal, Support, and Vehicles.
-There is an additional subsystem, ITS Object, that is defined to represent core capabilities that may be common to any class of object.
+There are 71 subsystems - physical objects with defined functionality - that make up ARC-IT's physical view and encompass all the functionality of ITS and are grouped into five classes: Centers, Field, Personal, Support, and Vehicles.
+There is also a subsystem called the "ITS Object" that represents core capabilities common to any class of object within the scope of the architecture reference.
 Examples of subsystems include the Traffic Management Center (TMC), the Light Vehicle Onboard Equipment (OBE), and the ITS Roadway Equipment, corresponding to traffic operations centers, equipped passenger automobiles, and intelligent transportation devices at or near the roadside.